Pre Clip Preparation

 Bandage the tail

-Putting on a tail bandage from the top of the dock will keep any stray hairs from getting in the way and accidentally cutting them off!
+Putting on a tail bandage from the top of the dock will keep any stray hairs from getting in the way and accidentally being cut off!

 Chalk an outline